 Athens, Georgia 30602-4356

-All entries must be received by the FEW Lab on Tuesday, September 1st, 2020
+All entries must be postmarked by Tuesday, September 1st, 2020

 - This contest is open to any hay or baleage producer from Alabama, Arkansas, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, Oklahoma (east of I-35), South Carolina, Tennessee, Texas (east of I-35), or Virginia.
 However, entries must be submitted by the farm where the forage was grown.
 Because of climatic conditions that differ west of Interstate-35, all samples must originate from fields located east of I-35.

-- Hay/baleage sample, entry form, and analysis & entry fees ($22 in total) must be received by the UGA FEW Lab by Tuesday, September 1st, 2020.
+- Hay/baleage sample, entry form, and analysis & entry fees ($22 in total) must be postmarked by Tuesday, September 1st, 2020.
 The fee includes the F2 test: standard NIRS testing + nitrate testing” with a fee of $20 plus an entry fee of $2 per sample.
 The contest entry form must be submitted with the sample.
 If there are multiple entries, a contest entry form must be submitted with each individual sample.

 - Samples can be submitted year-round.
 Samples received after the deadline of September 1st, 2020 will be automatically considered for the 2021 contest.